 Humans are social animals with the ability to shower or shatter one another with love.
 Reopening the wounds of a broken heart may develop deep scars that suppress the pulse of romantic feelings, but acts of kindness and words of encouragement can heal the naive hopes and vulnerable boldness of persistent love.
 Mud gives the audience a good glimpse of the complexities of life and love.

-True concern for another’s well-being more than one’s own is willing to stay or leave – to hold tight or to let go.
+True concern for another’s well-being more than one’s own often means being willing to stay or leave – to hold tight or to let go.
 That means that true endearment frequently involves sacrificing one’s own desires.
 It also means that long-term romantic relationships can be often untidy and downright difficult.
 In a selfish world it may be futile to struggle for lasting love, but Mud advocates for endurance in the effort.